TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

    Release the global interpreter lock.
    ...
 Do some blocking I/O operation ...
    Reacquire the global interpreter lock.
-   Restore the thread state from the local variable.
+   Restore the thread state kutoka the local variable.

 This is so common that a pair of macros exists to simplify it::